TobyAjLot/menutender-test/README.md

 2. Redux plays crucial role in our various projects, so we expect you to utilize it.
 3. Feel free to design the given mock-up as you please (speaking of aesthetics).
 4. When you are done and are ready to submit your work
-   1. create a local branch bearing your username.
+   1. create a local branch bearing your first name and date of submission.
-   2. Push your work to your remote branch and create a pull request.
-5. Your username is your first name with a suffix of your candidate number.
       For example, John-1311.
+13 represents the day and 11 the month.
 Please adhere to this format.
+   2. Push your work to your remote branch and create a pull request.
-6. Note that failure to successfully execute the step 4 and 5 above may result to your work not being assessed.
+5. Note that failure to successfully execute the step 4 above may result to your work not being assessed.

 # Good Luck! :)